jameel-institute/daedalus-web-app/assets/geodata/shapefiles.md

 ### Customizations

 The disputed areas contains 8 bodies of water (lakes and seas) and 4 land areas.
-The bodies of water may be rendered as geographical features without risk of making a statement about their ownership.
+The bodies of water, if rendered as geographical features that are not coloured as land areas, may be rendered without risk of making a statement about their ownership.

-#### Bodies of water
+#### Disputed bodies of water

 Lake Victoria
+Lake Albert
 Lake Tanganyika
 Lake Malawi
 Aral Sea